pelson/pelson.github.io/content/field_notes/writing_a_cla_checker.md

 Towards the end of the 2 day session, we were all frantically trying to deploy our own developments, and as the leader of the tutorial it was inevitable that I would be called up to help each group finalise their work.
 I too was frantically trying to get my CLA checker deployed, and was running up against the most peculiar of issues...

-Tornado's AsyncHttpClient was returning a 403 (Authentication failure) on the GitHub API on my Herkou deployment, but not locally.
+Tornado's AsyncHttpClient was returning a 403 (Authentication failure) on the GitHub API on my Heroku deployment, but not locally.
 In addition, I was able to ssh onto my Heroku instance and verify that the exact same call using the exact same token worked like a charm using requests and curl.

 Had I not been all over the place trying to help others out, and perhaps had a shorter iteration cycle (I was having to deploy to Heroku to debug), I may have solved the problem a little quicker.
 It took a good hour to realise that the problem was that I was getting 403 because the User-Agent wasn't being set by AsyncHttpClient, and GitHub have a strict enforcement policy on it needing to exist.
 Simply adding the user agent when calling ``fetch`` solved this issue: